sheraadams/sheraadams.github.io/README.md

 The fourth recommendation that I have for this dashboard is that a field mask be added to hide confidential client names.
 This recommendation aligns with developing professional visual communications that are appropriately adapted to specific audiences and contexts (course outcome 2).
 In the case of Grazioso Salvare’s client dashboard, we know that many of the outcomes include pets that have been adopted, transferred, returned to their owner, or deceased among other outcome types.
 As some of the pets belong to private owners who may not wish for their pet’s private name to be publicly displayed, a field mask could be used to hide the confidential names of pets that are no longer available for training from new, unrelated clients that do not need to know these pets personal identifying information.
 Implementing these changes to the dashboard can allow Grazioso Salvare to adhere to industry regulations that require the confidentiality of private client data.

 My final enhancement is an outline of the process to reproduce the dashboard locally on both Windows and Mac operating platforms.
 This enhancement reduces future workflows and increases efficiency.
 While the setup process was generally similar, there are important differences in these workflows as you will observe in the documentation below.
-This enhancement aligns with course outcome 4, using well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solitions that deliver value and accomplish industry-specific goals.
+This enhancement aligns with course outcome 4, using well-founded and innovative techniques, skills, and tools in computing practices to implement computer solutions that deliver value and accomplish industry-specific goals.

 Enhancements Summary:
  - Remove deprecated imports